localvar/localvar/content/posts/2021-2025/full-stack-stress-test/index.en.md

 ![2](2.png)

 To test it, we need to first create a copy of the database.
-This step can be done through the backup and recovery function of MySQL.
+This step can be done through a backup and recovery of MySQL.
 Because both data copies are in the same security domain, it is no need to desensitize the data.

 ![3](3.png)